 Once students have differentiated between the normal comics and the political cartoons, I show them one political cartoon that most of them should be able to interpret.
 A sports one or one with a celebrity (appropriate) is a good one.
 They will have enough background knowledge to analyze it.
-Then we pick apart together.
+Then we pick them apart together.
 I like to use chart paper to record their responses so they can refer back to it when they analyze political cartoons on their own (yes to anchor charts!).
-We start out analyzing basic features before moving onto the symbolism and message of the political cartoon.
+We start out analyzing basic features before moving on to the symbolism and message of the political cartoon.
 You can download the political cartoon analysis page I use with my students for FREE!
 This page has the questions I ask my students as we analyze the political cartoon, and it is the same page they fill out when they analyze political cartoons on their own.
 It takes most of the 2nd day to analyze one political cartoon together because I want to make sure my students are the ones thinking through the questions and answering them, not me.
-I also allow discussion time for them at their tables, so they can discuss through their thoughts before responding.
+I also allow discussion time for them at their tables, so they can discuss their thoughts before responding.
 This day is primarily me guiding them through the questions, and them conversing among themselves before sharing responses that I write down.
-I always have 2 political cartoons ready to be analyzed, though, just in case one class is actually super quick.
+I always have 2 social studies political cartoons ready to be analyzed, though, just in case one class is actually super quick.

 Analyze a political cartoon about an issue related to your unit of study (days 3-4)